SkySwitch/dashbase-installation/dashbase/ansible/README.md

         ; [syslog_hosts:vars]
         ; ansible_user=admin

-     1) Run the playbook
+     2) Run the playbook

-       >ansible-playbook -i inventory_syslog deploy.yml -e "index=applogs app_name=syslog"
+       >ansible-playbook -i inventory deploy.yml -e "dashbase_url=table-freeswitch.cluster1.dashbase.io configs=syslog"

         Playbook takes these extra variables with -e (or will prompt for):

-        index            - name of dashbase index to send logs to app_name         - name(s) of the applications (multiple app names can be given as a comma separated values)
+        dashbase_url     - URL of the dashbase table to send logs to configs          - name(s) of the filebeat "yml" files without ".yml" (multiple values can be given as a comma separated list)